src-d/kmcuda/README.md

 into 5000 clusters in 4½ minutes on NVIDIA Titan X (15 iterations).
 Yinyang can be turned off to save GPU memory but the slower Lloyd will be used then.
 Three centroid initialization ways are supported: random, k-means++ and import.
+Two distance metrics are supported: L2 (the usual one) and angular (refined cosine).
 If you've got several GPUs, they can be utilized together and it gives the corresponding linear speedup either for Lloyd or Yinyang.